shiftyp/otel-mcp-server/README.md

 - `metricsQuery`: Query metric data using Elasticsearch query syntax
 - `logsQuery`: Query log data using Elasticsearch query syntax
 - `servicesGet`: List all detected services (based on trace, metric, or log data)
+- `spanDurationAnomaliesDetect`: Detect spans with unusually high durations (latency outliers) based on statistical thresholds
-- `serviceDependencyInfo`: Analyze service dependency relationships and traffic metrics for all spans in a time window (no sampling)
+- `serviceDependencyInfo`: Analyze service dependency relationships and traffic metrics for all spans in a time window
 - `serviceArchitectureMap`: Generate a tree or graph of service relationships with error rates and traffic statistics.
 Supports:
     - Tree structure output (preferred)
     - Relationship-specific metrics (calls, errors, error rates)